RFK Jr. wants off the ballot in 10 states. Some battlegrounds are saying no

 Georgia

 A recent court ruling determined Kennedy was "not qualified" to appear on the ballot in Georgia, citing questions about his New York residency.
-The secretary of state's office was reviewing the ruling and would "have a decision as soon as possible," a spokesperson told CBS News.
+A spokesperson for the secretary of state's office confirmed to CBS News that Kennedy "will not be appearing on the ballot in Georgia this election."

 Michigan